-We asked the following questions to people in the Airedale Terrier community.
+We asked the following questions to people in the Airedale Terrier community regarding the breed, it’s traits and the standard.
 Here are some responses.

 1. Where do you live?
 What do you do “outside” of dogs?